tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/story/index.md

 Scandinavia and the Baltics remain part of me.
 I finished my master and found a placement in Giessen, Hesse.

-I am interested in eXtended reality (XR), a term that covers all kinds of augmented reality (2D display and headset based) and fully immersive virtual reality.
+I am interested in eXtended Reality (XR), a term that covers all kinds of augmented reality (2D display and headset based) and fully immersive virtual reality.
 In my consumer behavior experiments, I combine XR with bio sensors, such as eye tracking and electrocardiography.
 My research topic is how to provide adaptive user assistance in the forthcoming virtual commerce domain.
 A good timing for help offerings and appearing elements in the user interface are key for such adaptive user assistance.